puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_environment_override.md

 <a href="./images/console/env_workflow.svg"><img src="./images/console/env_workflow.svg" alt="Environment Workflow" title="Click to enlarge"> (Click to enlarge)</a>

+> **Important Note:** This is a design pattern for architecting and laying out node groups to implement the recommended workflow for using environments.
+The differences illustrated here between environment node groups and classification node groups are purely conventional.
+The Node Classifier makes no such distinction on a technical level, and does not show them separately.
+The Node Classifier is only aware of one kind of primitive: a node group.
+It is up to you to maintain design separation between environment node groups and classification node groups.

 ### Creating Environment Node Groups

 1. Create a set of node groups that are used exclusively for setting an environment.
 In these node groups, add rules to match the appropriate nodes to this node group/environment.
 Do not add any classes to these node groups.